About

 Autism Assessment

-• Donna is a registered psychologist and certified teacher, holding a Master’s of Educational Psychology degree, as well as a Bachelor of Education degree with a specialization in Special Education, from the University of Alberta.
-Her 35-plus years of practical experience working with and supporting individuals of all ages and abilities in her roles as teacher, behaviour consultant, and psychologist, affords Donna the ability to translate individual and family priorities and diagnostic information into pragmatic and functional social/communication, educational, emotional/behavioural, and life skills goals and interventions to effectively support children and their families, and maximize the child’s potential.
+Donna is a registered psychologist and certified teacher, holding a Master’s of Educational Psychology degree, as well as a Bachelor of Education degree with a specialization in Special Education, from the University of Alberta.
+Her 35-plus years of practical experience working with and supporting individuals of all ages and abilities in her roles as a teacher, behaviour consultant, and psychologist, affords Donna the ability to translate individual and family priorities and diagnostic information into pragmatic and functional social/communication, educational, emotional/behavioural, and life skills goals and interventions to effectively support children and their families, and maximize the child’s potential.
 Donna has a wide range of experience working with children across a variety of settings, and specializes in working with young children as well as children on the Autism spectrum.
-She has completed specialized training in Autism assessment and diagnosis with the Glenrose Rehabilitation Hospital (AAPLES), as well as in the ADOS-2 and ADI-R.
+She has completed specialized training in Autism assessment and diagnosis with the assessments AAPLES, as well as in the ADOS-2 and ADI-R.

 Donna believes that information gleaned from assessment can be the springboard to better understanding each child as a whole; to help elevate the individual through the development of personalized goals and strategies, which builds upon the child’s strengths in order to support and enhance their areas of identified need.
 Early diagnosis permits earlier access to supports and therapies that can improve a child's communication and social skills, which has positive future implications and may improve the child's quality of life.
 When Donna has free time, she enjoys travelling, camping, and spending time in the mountains.